-To evaluate compliance with Title IX of the Education Amendments of 1972 (20 USC 1681[a] et seq.), the DOD is collecting certain demographic and career information to be able to assess the success rates of women who are proposed for key roles in applications in science, technology, engineering, and/or mathematics (STEM) disciplines.
-To enable this assessment, each application must include the following forms completed as indicated.
+To evaluate compliance with Title IX of the Education Amendments of 1972 (20 USC 1681[a] et seq.), the DOD is collecting certain demographic and career information to be able to assess the success rates of women who are proposed for key roles in proposals/applications in science, technology, engineering, and/or mathematics (STEM) disciplines.
+To enable this assessment, each proposal/application must include the following forms completed as indicated.

-Research & Related Personal Data: For extramural submissions (via Grants.gov), refer to the General Application Instructions, Section III.A.3, and for intramural submissions (via eBRAP), refer to the General Application Instructions, Section IV.A.2, for detailed information.
+Research & Related Personal Data: Refer to the General Submission Instructions, Section III.A.3, for detailed information.

-Research & Related Senior/Key Person Profile (Expanded): For extramural submissions (via Grants.gov), refer to the General Application Instructions, Section III.A.4, and for intramural submissions (via eBRAP), refer to the General Application Instructions, Section IV.A.3, for detailed information.
+Research & Related Senior/Key Person Profile (Expanded): Refer to the General Submission Instructions, Section III.A.4, for detailed information.

-- o PI Biographical Sketch (six-page limit): Upload as "Biosketch_LastName.pdf".
+- PI Biographical Sketch (six-page limit): Upload as "Biosketch_LastName.pdf".
 The suggested biographical sketch format is available on the "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) in eBRAP.
 The NIH Biographical Sketch may also be used.
-All biographical sketches should be submitted in uneditable PDF format. - PI Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf".

-- For extramural submissions, refer to the General Application Instructions, Section III.A.4 for detailed information. - For intramural submissions, refer to the General Application Instructions, Section IV.A.3, for detailed information. - Key Personnel Biographical Sketches (six-page limit each): Upload as "Biosketch LastName.pdf". - Key Personnel Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf".
+All biographical sketches should be submitted in uneditable PDF format. - PI Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf". - Key Personnel Biographical Sketches (six-page limit each): Upload as "Biosketch_LastName.pdf". - Include a biographical sketch for each Project Leader. - Key Personnel Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf". - Include previous/current/pending support for each Project Leader.

-Research & Related Budget: For extramural submissions (via Grants.gov), refer to the General Application Instructions, Section III.A.5, and for intramural submissions (via eBRAP), refer to the General Application Instructions, Section IV.A.4, for detailed information.
+Research & Related Budget: Refer to the General Submission Instructions, Section III.A.5, for detailed information.